 Get critical data on cell and telecommunication infrastructure

 The specific timing depends on ambient temperature, cloud cover, and the thermal mass of the roof material — a heavy slate roof holds heat differently from a lightweight metal deck.
-We plan survey timing around the site conditions rather than a fixed clock rule.
+We plan inspection timing around the site conditions rather than a fixed clock rule.

 Thermal imaging does not see through materials.
 It detects the rate at which different surfaces emit heat energy.
 Wet insulation beneath a roof membrane retains heat from the day's sun and gives it off more slowly than dry insulation — the camera sees that temperature differential at the surface, not what is physically beneath it.
 Managing this expectation clearly is part of how we work: the output tells you where the surface is behaving differently, and an experienced engineer interprets what that means.